microsoft/pxt-adafruit/docs/lessons/bop-it/quiz-answers.md

 }
 ```

-## 7. Write the code that increments the score if the BBC micro:bit is shaken when the global variable called 'action' is equal to 2
+## 7. Write the code that increments the score if the @boardname@ is shaken when the global variable called 'action' is equal to 2

 ```blocks
 input.onLogoDown(() => {